vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 127 ; one thousand eight names 835n, 1192 ( on Vyavahāra ); of V. set out in, Anuśāsana on āhnika 42n.

 parva, chap.
-149 and Garuda Vīrāsana, la posture in Kyochra pūrāṇa I. 18.
+149 and Garuḍa Vīrāsana, la posture in Kyochra pūrāṇa I. 18.
 1--160, 977n,

 and Aghamargana vratas 415 ; 780n; possible explanations of a yogio āsana 1425–26n.